coder/terraform-provider-coderd/docs/resources/template.md

 A Coder template.

-Logs from building template versions are streamed from the provisioner when the `TF_LOG` environment variable is `INFO` or higher.
+Logs from building template versions can be optionally streamed from the provisioner by setting the `TF_LOG` environment variable to `INFO` or higher.

 When importing, the ID supplied can be either a template UUID retrieved via the API or `<organization-name>/<template-name>`.